catamphetamine/react-pages/README.md

 ## Without proxying

-Some people still requested the ability to run page rendering server without proxying for some reason, so I implemented that feature for those who think they need it.
+Some people still requested the ability to run page rendering server without proxying (for some reason), so I implemented that feature for those who think they need it.
 To use `react-isomorphic-render` without proxying there are two options

   * Either supply custom Koa `middleware` array option in webpage server configuration (recommended)
   * Or call the internal `render` function manually: